RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     You must have the following software installed:

     -   Rocket Enterprise Developer for Visual Studio 2022. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the product Help and the release notes of Enterprise Developer.
     -   A TN3270 terminal emulator to run the CICS application.
-This tutorial uses Rocket&reg; Host Access for the Cloud (HACloud), which is installed with Enterprise Developer, but you can use an alternative terminal emulator if you want.
+This tutorial uses Micro Focus Host Access for the Cloud (HACloud), which is installed with Enterprise Developer, but you can use an alternative terminal emulator if you want.

 **Using a Remote Enterprise Server Instance for the Tutorials**